 First aid kits and safety equipment are available on campus.
 In the event of injury or other medical emergency, the nearest instructor or staff member should be notified.
 Professional emergency care, if needed, will be secured by an administrator.
-In case of serious accident or illness, Helms College will refer the student to the nearest hospital, or hospital of student's choice, for emergency care and will notify the person specified by the student as an emergency care, including ambulance services.
+In case of serious accident or illness, Helms College will refer the student to the nearest hospital, or hospital of student's choice, for emergency care and will notify the person specified by the student as an emergency contact.
+It is to be understood that the student or his/her family will be responsible for the cost of the emergency care, including ambulance services.

-Nothing herein precludes any student, staff, or faculty from contacting the appropriate authorities directly in the event they feel in threat of physical harm or danger.
-In emergency, call 911.
+Nothing herein precludes any student, staff, or faculty from contacting the appropriate authorities directly in the event they feel the threat of physical harm or danger.
+In an emergency, call 911.